Hepatitis B is an infection of the liver caused by the hepatitis B virus.

 In all cases, hepatitis B is a notifiable condition.
 This means that when the condition is diagnosed, the doctor making the diagnosis must inform the Medical Officer of Health.
 Read more about notifying infectious diseases here on the Health Protection Surveillance Centre Website.

 In some people, the hepatitis B virus will go on to cause a chronic (long-term) illness, where it lasts for longer than six months.
 This is very common in babies and young children, but it can also occur in 2-10% of infected adults.

 If you develop chronic hepatitis B, you may not have symptoms and you could pass on the virus without realising you are infected.

 If you do have symptoms, these may come and go.
 You could develop serious liver damage (see Symptoms).

 Ireland has a low prevalence of Hepatitis B infection.
 Quarterly data published by the Health Protection Surveillance Centre (HPSC) show a steady decline in the number of cases notified since 2008.

-In the 3 months from October to the end of December 2011 the HPSC received 121 notifications of the disease.
+In 2013 the HPSC received 429 notifications of the disease.
 Worldwide, the occurrence of hepatitis B is highest in sub-Saharan Africa, south-east Asia and the Pacific islands, such as the Hawaiian islands, the Solomon islands and Fiji.